coolya/Lochkarte/README.md

 and then rename the copy to the original name.
 This is required because changing the descriptor, which contain the id, after a module has been loaded doesn't work.
 During the renaming and deletion handling solution that are nested into a language folder doesn't work right now.

+If the template contains any `DevKit`s these aren't handled at all and will produce duplicate ids for the `DevKit`.
+See #5